JoaquimStr/JoaquimStr.github.io/README.md

-# Study portal for the experimental task "Predicting pain in CRPS"
+# Study portal for the "STREAM project"

-The chronic pain study interface contains the following info
+The STREAM study interface contains the following info
 - a landing page where you can get access to different psychological tasks
 - contact info of the experimenters
 - instructions page with instructions for each task